wrpaape/BellmanFord/README.md

 - provided a matrix of costs named "costs"
     - costs[i][j] is the cost of stepping from node i to node j
 - maintain a mapping of nodes to their costs named "minCosts"
-- maintain a mapping of nodes to the previous node through which a minimum cost path can be traced from node 0
+- maintain a mapping of nodes to the best path previous node
     - name this "bestPaths"
+    - a minimum cost path can be traced from node 0 to another node i
+    - the previous node to node i on this path will be stored at bestPaths[i]
 - maintain an iteration counter named "iterations"
 1. initialize minCosts with Graph::INFINITE_COST
 2. initialize paths with an invalid node (i.e. -1)